 What is SLS?

 SLS stands for Sodium Lauryl Sulfate.
-It is a synthetic cleansing agent (surfactant) widely used in shower gels, shampoos, toothpaste and household cleaners.
+It is a synthetic cleanser (surfactant) that is widely used in shower gels, shampoos, toothpaste and household cleaning products.
 Its popularity comes from its strong foaming effect and low cost.

-On INCI lists, SLS appears as "Sodium Lauryl Sulfate".
+On INCI lists you will find SLS as "Sodium Lauryl Sulfate".
 Related substances are SLES (Sodium Laureth Sulfate), ALS (Ammonium Lauryl Sulfate) and ALES (Ammonium Laureth Sulfate).

 What does SLS do?

-SLS is a surface-active substance that removes fat and dirt from the skin.
+SLS is a surfactant that removes grease and dirt from the skin.
 It works by lowering the surface tension of water, allowing water to mix with oil.
-This makes it an effective cleansing agent.
+This makes it an effective cleanser.

-The downside: SLS doesn't distinguish between dirt and the natural oils that protect your skin.
+The disadvantage: SLS makes no distinction between dirt and the natural oils that protect your skin.
 It removes both, which can damage the skin barrier.

 SLS is approved for cosmetic use (EU and FDA), but can cause problems for some people: